 Begin your design by analyzing your given space and existing furniture pieces.
 What is the size of your patio or lawn, and which layouts best serve an area the promotes flow and conversation?
 Also, what is the particular weather in your region?
 Is frequent precipitation common?
 And lastly, consider how you will most likely use the outdoor seating area on a daily basis.
 A space to lounge and read speaks to a different design than a spot where guests frequently gather.
 Cater furniture and accent choices to whether you plan to lounge on your own or frequently welcome guests to your new spot.

-Here are a few things to consider when designing an outdoor entertaining area fit for the fall:
+Here are a few things to consider when designing a fall outdoor entertaining area fit for the cooler and crisper weather:

 Keep Your Outdoor Space Cozy and Warm

 The largest factor to take into account when designing an outdoor space in the fall is warmth and comfort.
 The temperature’s frequent ups and downs can be hard to stay on top of, and it’s best to be ready for a sudden wave of chilliness as the sun goes down.
 But furniture can seamlessly switch from summer to fall with just a few accents.
 Lay thickly knitted throws and pillows onto outdoor chaise lounges and chairs, or tuck extra blankets on the base of side or coffee tables.
 Throw pillows bulk up summer furniture.
 Consider DIY knitted covers for transitioning summer pillows to cozier fabrics and patterns.

 Fall décor items also add festive warmth.
 Small side boards that hold mugs and tea cozies ready your gathering for hot cups of coffee, tea or hot chocolate.
 Line the patio floor with indoor/outdoor rugs that stand the test of rainy weather while buffering feet from the cold weather.
 Most importantly, storing these items closeby both reinvent the space and create ultimate convenience when gathering family and friends.